Today’s Truth

 “I don’t know what God’s doing, but I know it is good!”

-I am trusting that God will provide in my life.
+I am trusting that God will be ever present in my life.

 4. Sherri says: